jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Nautical [safety-belt hitch][safety-belt-hitch].**
 A rolling hitch with an extra turn before the final half hitch.
 In the _nautical_ variant, that extra turn is wrapped around the preceding turns rather than around the standing part.
-When tied around another rope with the end yanked hard across the first three turns while the standing part is yanked in the opposite direction, the result is a friction hitch that grips very well when loaded but remains adjustable when unloaded.
-Use in place of nautical rolling hitch or landlubber's rolling hitch.
+Tied firmly onto another rope, this friction hitch grips very well when loaded but remains adjustable when unloaded.
+Use in place of nautical rolling hitch or _\<gasp>_ landlubber's rolling hitch.
 {:#steeplejacks-knot}

 - **Sub-lieutenant's hitch.**